 - In order to maintain and run the Platform we need to charge a fee.
 It’s not much but it keeps us up and running and allows you guys to keep working.
 Out of the $32 an hour that the Member pays, we take a $7 admin fee and Heroes receive $25.

 - If we need to change the amount we charge we’ll let you know 10 days before it comes into effect

-- Personal expenses by heroes are not covered by Home Care Heroes.
-Heroes need to make sure they communicate with care seekers the terms of each booking and potential cost for activities or transport.
+- Personal expenses by Heroes are not covered by Home Care Heroes.
+Heroes need to make sure they communicate with members the terms of each booking and potential cost for activities or transport.

 PROCESS OF PROVIDING DOMESTIC ASSISTANCE AND COMPANIONSHIP

-You are responsible for all aspects of communicating, screening, selecting and performing domestic assistance and companionship for Seekers.
-It is at your discretion from communication with Seekers, whether to accept or decline requests for service.
+You are responsible for all aspects of communicating, screening, selecting and performing work together and companionship for Members.
+It is at your discretion from communication with Members, whether to accept or decline requests for service.

-- Seeker chooses you to have a chat via online messaging system.
+- Member chooses you to have a chat via online messaging system.

-- Seeker and you discuss task, time and other requirements over the messaging system.
+- Member and you discuss task, time and other requirements over the messaging system.

-- Only when both you and the Seeker agree on requirements and trust each other enough to agree to domestic assistance should you tell the other person your contact details and address.
+- Only when both you and the Member agree on requirements and trust each other enough to agree to work together should you tell the other person your contact details and address.